2022 Negeri Sembilan FC season: Events

-On Disember 2021, the club signed several new players.
-Among them were K. Sarkunan, Syihan Hazmi, Hérold Goulon, Matheus Alves, David Mawutor, Khuzaimi Pie, A. Namathevan, Izzuddin Roslan, Khair Jones, Che Rashid Che Halim, Sean Selvaraj, Gustavo, Izaffiq Ruzi, Hariz Kamarudin, Omid Nazari, Kossi Adetu.
+In December 2021, the club signed several new players.
+Among them were K. Sarkunan, Syihan Hazmi, Hérold Goulon, Matheus Alves, David Mawutor, Khuzaimi Pie, A. Namathevan, Izzuddin Roslan, Khair Jones, Che Rashid Che Halim, Sean Selvaraj, Gustavo, Izaffiq Ruzi, Hariz Kamarudin, Omid Nazari and Kossi Adetu.

-Negeri Sembilan FC performed brilliantly by successfully creating an unbeaten record throughout the 6 Malaysia Super League games since the league started.
+Negeri Sembilan FC performed brilliantly by successfully creating an unbeaten record throughout the 6 Malaysia Super League games since the league was started.
 Negeri Sembilan FC managed to be at the top of the league for a week.
-On 11 May 2022 their clean sheet was broken by the Johor Darul Ta'zim FC team after the Negeri Sembilan FC team was defeated with a result of 1-0.
+However, on 11 May 2022, their clean sheet was broken by the Johor Darul Ta'zim FC team after the Negeri Sembilan FC team was defeated with a result of 1–0.

-On 13 June 2022, two foreign players, David Mawutor and Kossi Adetu has been replaced with Gustavo and Yashir Pinto during mid season transfer.
+On 13 June 2022, two foreign players, David Mawutor and Kossi Adetu were replaced with Gustavo and Yashir Pinto during mid season transfer.